 - completely limp carcass

 - no breathing

 - loss of nictitating membrane reflex

 - dilated pupils.

-- S 5.10 Contingency plans must be made to deal with occasions when unavoidable delays may occur and it is not possible to process the birds.

-- S 5.11 If the slaughter line is stopped for longer than 60 seconds, birds between the point of shackling and the killer must be humanely killed immediately.
+- S 5.10 If the slaughter line is stopped for longer than 60 seconds, birds between the point of shackling and the killer must be humanely killed immediately.